Sudarshan-k1604/Rule-Engine-with-AST/README.md

 - **Rule Creation**: Define new rules with custom logic.
 - **Rule Evaluation**: Evaluate rules dynamically against input data in JSON format.
 - **Rule Combination**: Combine existing rules using logical operators (AND, OR) to create complex conditions.
-- **History Tracking**: View a complete history of rule creation, updates, and evaluations.
+- **History Tracking**: View a complete history of rule creation, updates.
 - **Update Rules**: Modify or update existing rules.
 - **Dynamic Management**: AST allows rules to be changed or combined on the fly.